-The three useful things you need to know about Fox News and whether they are biased are their history, how they got their success and the valid criticisms.
-If you consider yourself a media activist, you bring some of these facts when you make your activist arguments.
+The three valuable things you need to know about Fox News and whether they are biased are their history, how they got their success and the valid criticisms.
+If you consider yourself a media activist, you bring some facts when you make your activist arguments.

 How Fox News found its success

 On October 7.1996, Fox News started working by airing the first episode of The O’Reilly Report hosted by Bill O’Reilly.
+Hannity and Colmes was another live TV show broadcasted on 7 October 1996 by Sean Hannity and Alan Colmes.
+The show was initiated to cover liberal and conservative views on other news.
 After two years, in 1998, the program was renamed The O’Reilly Factor that continued as one of the top-rated programs till 2017.
-Hannity and Colmes was another live TV show broadcasted on 7 October 1996 by Sean Hannity and Alan Colmes.
-The show was initiated to cover liberal and conservative views on different news.

 Criticisms and examples of Fox News bias